XPRNetwork/xpr-testnet.start/README.md

 - In case you use a different data-dir folders -> edit all paths in files cleos.sh, start.sh, stop.sh, config.ini, Wallet/start_wallet.sh, Wallet/stop_wallet.sh

--  to create an account on XPR Network test network go to <a target="_blank" href="https://monitor.testnet.protonchain.com/">monitor</a>
+-  to create an account on XPR Network test network go to <a target="_blank" href="https://testnet.webauth.com/">testnet.WebAuth.com</a> create your account, use 000000 for the email activation code.
+You can get your private key by going to settings > backup private key.

-  Click <a target="_blank" href="https://monitor.testnet.protonchain.com/#createKey">“Create Keypair”</a> button located at the top left of the page, copy and save both public and private key. also you can create key pair using cleos command
+  also you can create key pair using cleos command
   `./cleos.sh create key`
-  next Click <a target="_blank" href="https://monitor.testnet.protonchain.com/#account">“Create Account”</a> at the top left of the page, enter an account name, submit your previously saved public key in both Owner and Active Public Key field, complete the captcha, and hit create.

 - If non BP node: use the same config, just comment out rows with producer-name and signature-provider

 - Edit config.ini:
   - server address: p2p-server-address = ENTER_YOUR_NODE_EXTERNAL_IP_ADDRESS:9876
-  - replace p2p-peer-address list with fresh generated on monitor site: https://monitor.testnet.protonchain.com/#p2p
+  - replace p2p-peer-address list from above in P2P list
   - Check chain-state-db-size-mb value in config, it should be not bigger than you have RAM:
     chain-state-db-size-mb = 16384